SPITFIRE AUDIO KEPLER ORCHESTRA – HARMONIC MOTION

-You are able to split the rhythms across your keyboard, but unfortunately you cannot assign the note pitch, meaning the lower section will play a different rhythm to the higher.
-While this is usable, its not ideal if all you want to do is change the rhythms and leave the note pitch intact.
+You are able to split the rhythms across your keyboard, but unfortunately, you cannot assign the note pitch, meaning the lower section will play a different rhythm to the higher.
+While this is usable, it’s not ideal if all you want to do is change the rhythms and leave the note pitch intact.

 Kepler is massively outclassed in this area by other libraries like Action Strings and The Orchestra.
-While they do not offer the detailed recordings, they are vastly more playable with all the rhythmic patterns you could need on hand as key switches.
+While they do not offer detailed recordings, they are vastly more playable with all the rhythmic patterns you could need on hand as key switches.

 The library patches are separated into variations of the four main categories; Grid, shards, momentum and dopplers, with a fifth warped category for decorative textures.
 Each core category contains the same note subdivisions, separated into columns (duplets, triplets, quintuplets and septuplets).
 These columns are further separated into peg holes from slowest to fastest, tempo-locked to your DAW.

 The main Grid patch is short staccato through to longer bowed notes, depending on the note division chosen.
 Muted and Sul Pont options are included.